Items will generally ship within 2-3 days of ordering, with the exception of belts which sometimes take up to 7 days, since they are made to order.

 If you'd like to purchase insurance or any additional services, contact me before placing an order.

-Any sale or discounted items or one-off products cannot be returned.
+Sale items, discounted items or one-off products cannot be returned or exchanged.

 How did you learn this stuff?